xpdemon/mod-guildhouse/README.md

 ```
 1) Place the module under the `modules` directory of your AzerothCore source.
 2) Import the SQL files manually to the right Database (auth, world or characters)
-3) Apply the guildhouse.patch to your source
-4) Re-run cmake and launch a clean build of AzerothCore.
+3) Re-run cmake and launch a clean build of AzerothCore.
 ```

-## Patch Information (guildhouse.patch)

-The patch basically turns the selected area from a bitmask to a uint, this fixes the issues with the phasing on GM Island ONLY

-Before Patch :
-Guild 1 Can see phase 1
-Guild 2 Can see phase 2
-Guild 3 Can See Guild 1 & 2

-After Patch:
-All guilds will now have a seperate phase for the area 876 (GM Island)

 ## Edit module configuration (optional)